-Painting ‘alla prima’ (that is, painting wet-on-wet, in one session) is the ideal technique for embracing the nature of oil paints.
-There is something about the medium that is so generous.
+Getting the hang of the wet-on-wet oil painting technique is ideal for embracing the nature of oil paints.
+Also known as ‘alla prima’ , there is something about the medium that is so generous.
 Its fluid, glossy, rich texture enables you to make thick brushstrokes, which can be spread and layered with so much satisfaction.

 Painting alla prima particularly suits working plein air, but you can still apply it to your studio work.
 In fact, it’s a great way to help add more freedom and spontaneity when working in this environment.
 In this workshop, we will work from a photo, but will attempt to capture the essence of the scene with the same energy and speed as if we were painting from life.